Best Male Enhancement Pills

 Are male enhancement pills safe?

 Prescription ED medications (PDE-5 inhibitors like Viagra, specifically) can lower blood pressure.
 This is why any prescriber needs a recent blood pressure reading and knowledge of your cardiovascular health history before prescribing them.
 Supplemental male enhancement pills often employ ingredients that aim to act in similar ways.
-That makes them potentially dangerous for men with low blood pressure or men taking medication that affects their blood pressure.
+That makes them risky (or dangerous) for men with low blood pressure or men taking medication that affects their blood pressure.
+Because of this, we recommend getting the all-clear from your doctor if you have blood pressure concerns or take medication to treat a blood pressure condition.

 Other ingredients in supplements may have unexpected consequences for certain men.
-For example, ashwagandha has been linked to increased thyroid hormone production, which could lead to hyperthyroidism in some.
+For example, ashwagandha has been linked to increased thyroid hormone production, which could interact with thyroid medications or lead to hyperthyroidism.

 Some ingredients bring the possibility of mild adverse reactions, but they’re worth knowing.